pwillis-els/terraformsh/README.md

     approve           Prompts the user to approve the next step, or the program will exit with an error. aws_bootstrap     Looks for 'bucket' and 'dynamodb_table' in your '-b' file options.
-                      If found, creates the bucket and table and initializes your Terraform state with them.
+                      If found, creates the bucket and table and initializes your Terraform state with them. revgrep           Run 'grep' on files in all parent directories

 All arguments after a COMMAND are evaluated for whether they match a Terraform or Terraformsh command; if they don't, they are assumed to be options and are